-The rollout of the new Zen Leaf dispensary in Elizabeth has not been smooth.
-Many patients online have criticized their initially high prices and accused them of posting fake reviews of their own store.
+The rollout of the new Zen Leaf NJ dispensary in Elizabeth has not been smooth.
+Many online patients have criticized their initially high prices and accused them of posting fake reviews of their store.

 Medical marijuana (or clinical cannabis) patients were furiously posting about the high price on social media boards this past week.

 Prices for cannabis flowers are high at all the dispensaries.
 But some are worse than others.

 It seems after intense online criticism they did indeed lower their prices.

 Despite widespread criticism of the prices, the New Jersey Department of Health (NJDOH) has done nothing except offer naïve platitudes that competition in the future will improve the situation.

 One problem in government often is that political appointees and bureaucrats who regulate an industry do the bare minimum because they want to work for the companies afterward.
 Unfortunately, this was the case with many who were supposed to regulate the banking industry during the Obama Administration.

 Someone said Zen Leaf NJ does not value “patients over profit.”

 “Corporate Cannabis is destroying the NJ program and preventing quality businesses from getting licenses.
 You want home grow?
 Not as long as Corp Cannabis with inferior products are paying off politicians to keep it illegal,” said one poster.

 Zen Leaf NJ Allegedly Posted Fake Reviews